zwave-js/node-red-contrib-zwave-js/README.md

 ## setValue, getValue & getDefinedValueIDs  (Unmanaged Mode)

 The combinations in the above table, use a managed approach, that is, the command classes are statically made available via the plugin.
-There is another way, that allows you to target command classes that are not natively supported by the plugin,
+There is another way however, that allows you to target command classes that are not natively supported by the plugin,
 but are supported by ZWave-JS.

 **setValue**, **getValue** and **getDefinedValueIDs**